jeff024/Android_Devops/README.md

 <b>Version B:</b>

 - After clicking items, instead of showing text of information, we are opening an webview that’s visiting "https://www.google.com"

+<h2>Project 7: Basic Intents implementation</h2>

+- This functionality can be used for inserting personal exercise record card as an intent in the summary page
+- Demo video can be found in image directory